Colin Kirkus: Early life

+Kirkus was a cousin of Wilfrid Noyce, seven years older than Noyce, Colin developed an active interest in climbing during his early teens and the families of Kirkus and Noyce shared holidays in the Welsh hills.
+It was Kirkus who first introduced Noyce to rock climbing.

 Climbing

 Kirkus made pioneering climbs in Wales and elsewhere and wrote the instruction book Let's Go Climbing!.

 Jack Longland described the greatest rock face in Wales, Clogwyn Du'r Arddu, as "Colin’s Cliff".

 Kirkus' series of new routes on "Cloggy" was unparalleled until the emergence of Joe Brown, 20 years later.

-Kirkus made a pioneering Alpine-style ascent in the Himalaya, in 1933.
-He climbed Satopant'h while a member of Marco Pallis's expedition; his account of the climb is included in Pallis's book Peaks and Lamas.
+In 1933 Kirkus was a member of Marco Pallis's 5 man expedition (Marco Pallis, Ted Hicks, Dr Charles Warren, Colin Kirkus, Richard Nicholson) to the Gangotri area of the Himalaya and the team climbed several peaks.
+During the expedition Kirkus and Charles Warren made a pioneering alpine-style ascent of the central or 'second Satopanth peak' which is now known as the 6454 m Bhagirathi III; Kirkus' account of the climb is included in Pallis's book Peaks and Lamas.
+That ascent has been described as "amongst the most important ascents by British climbers in that decade".

 Death

 Kirkus was killed in the Second World War, on a sortie to Bremen on the night of 13/14 September 1942.
 He was a navigator on Vickers Wellington BJ879 of 156 Squadron an RAF Pathfinder squadron.
 He was one of four brothers, all of whom saw flying service in the RAF, and three of whom were killed in action in the Second World War.

 His name is listed on the Runnymede Memorial for airmen with no known grave.